-Furthermore, the Cartel Court may reject an application for in-depth review (e.g., because it was lodged after the expiry of the initial review period or because the notified transaction does not qualify as a (notifiable) concentration under Austrian merger control rules).63
+Furthermore, the Cartel Court may reject an application for in-depth review (e.g., because it was lodged after the expiry of the initial review period or because the notified transaction does not qualify as a (notifiable) concentration under Austrian merger control rules).67

 A final decision of the Cartel Court can be appealed with the OGH.
-The deadline for lodging an appeal is four weeks.64 The OGH has to render its decision within two months of the receipt of the files from the Cartel Court.65 In case the matter is referred back to the Cartel Court, it is likely that the Cartel Court again will have five month to adopt a new decision.66 Especially in case of transactions that are likely to raise substantive issues that may have to be analysed in an in-depth (Phase II) review, the above deadlines should be kept in mind for the overall time required until clearance of the transaction can be expected.
+The deadline for lodging an appeal is four weeks.68 The OGH has to render its decision within two months of receipt of the files from the Cartel Court.69 If the matter is referred back to the Cartel Court, it is likely that the Cartel Court will have another five months to adopt a new decision.70 Particularly in the case of transactions that are likely to raise substantive issues that may have to be analysed in an in-depth (Phase II) review, the above deadlines should be kept in mind for the overall time required until clearance of the transaction can be expected.